SuffolkLITLab/prompts/README.md

 # OpenAI-Compatible API Integration

 To run your interactions, you'll need to point to the [API](https://en.wikipedia.org/wiki/API) for a [Large Language Model](https://en.wikipedia.org/wiki/Large_language_model) (LLM).
-You can use an OpenAI endpoint/base (i.e., `https://api.openai.com/v1/chat/completions`) along with an OpenAI API key _**OR you can use ANY endpoint that makes use of the same format!**_ For example, you could download something like [LM Studio](), spin up a local LLM, and point this extension at `localhost` (keeping your data on your computer).
+You can use an OpenAI endpoint/base (i.e., `https://api.openai.com/v1/chat/completions`) along with an OpenAI API key, _**OR you can use ANY endpoint that makes use of the same format!**_ For example, you could download something like [LM Studio](), spin up a local LLM, and point this extension at `localhost` (keeping your data on your computer).
 Alternatively, you could use a tool like [vLLM](https://docs.vllm.ai/en/latest/index.html) to spin up an OpenAI-compatible API server and point at that.

 ## Using OpenAI with LIT Prompts